8 Important Steps If You Want To Start a Car Rental Business

 An independent car rental company typically has a smaller fleet of vehicles than its bigger counterparts, but the required upfront capital can still be huge.

-Also, you're competing with much larger rental companies and top-rated franchises.
-This can be a challenge when finding customers, especially in the beginning.
+Also, you're competing with much larger rental companies and top-rated franchises in the car rental industry.
+This can be a challenge with this type of car rental model when finding customers, especially in the beginning.

 You can partner with a car dealership and arrange to provide car rental services to their customers whose vehicles are out for repair.
 This doesn't require a big fleet of vehicles, but your market is limited.

-With a car rental franchise, you buy the rights to operate a car rental business under the franchisor's brand name.
+With a car rental franchise, you buy the rights to operate a car rental business under the franchisor's existing rental business brand name.
 This has distinct advantages and disadvantages.

 However, the initial franchise fee you have to pay can be hefty with this car rental business model.
 You may even pay ongoing marketing fees and royalties to continue operating as a franchise.